 Via distance education

-The credentials are obtained by completing organized series of peer-reviewed, online, distance education courses developed by GEAPS and Kansas State University.
+Credentials are obtained by completing online distance education courses developed by GEAPS and K-State.
 No travel is required.

 Continuing education, lifelong learning